rikimaru0345/Ceras/README.md

 Automatically generates optimized formatters for your types!
 No attributes or anything needed, everything fully automatic.

+- Some common type missing?
+Report it and I'll most likely add a formatter for it
-- Planned: Will include an (optional!) set of formatters for Unity3D objects in the next version.
+- Planned: Will include an (optional!) set of formatters for Unity3D objects

-## Features (Details)

-Ceras will never write a long type name like `MyApplicatoin.MyNamespace.MyClass.MyNestedClass. ...` multiple times (unless you specifically want that), and will reuse previously written type-names.
-The same mechanism that enables this also enables serialization of object-references; and can even be used to "cache" whole objects across serialization calls!
-If, for example, you'd have a chat-application, Ceras could automatically cache the user-names for you, so they only get sent once over the network, and future messages will just contain a lookup-index instead of the full user-name.

-(todo: expand this section)

-## When should I use this? (example usages)
+# When should I use this?

+### Example usages
 The two primary intentions for creating this serializer were easy object persistance and network communication.
 Thus these scenarios are where Ceras really shines.